Webinar

 Session details

-This qualitative study published in 2022, considers how the move to agile working impacts this group of workers and presents a ‘THANK’ framework of recommendations which could be implemented to facilitate best practices in agile work.
+This qualitative study published in 2022, considered how the move to agile working impacts this group of workers and presents a ‘THANK’ framework of recommendations which could be implemented to facilitate best practices in agile work.

 Speakers